mikgroup/sigpy/doc/guide.rst

 Using Multi-CPU/GPU
 ===================

 SigPy uses MPI and MPI4Py for multi-CPU/GPU programming.
-This is still under heavy development.
+We note that this is still under heavy development.

-Although MPI may incur some overhead (for example redundant memory) for shared memory system, we find an MPI solution to be the simplest to support multi-threading in Python.
+Although MPI may incur some overhead (for example redundant memory usage) for shared memory system, we find an MPI solution to be the simplest for multi-threading in Python.
 Another benefit is that an MPI parallelized code can run on both shared memory and distributed memory systems.

 For example, if we consider the following shared memory configuration (one multi-core CPU and two GPUs),